 Clinical Trial Regulation

-The way clinical trials are conducted in the EU will undergo a major change when the Clinical Trial Regulation comes into effect.
-The Regulation harmonizes the assessment and supervision processes for clinical trials throughout the EU via a publicly available Clinical Trials Information System (formerly the EU Clinical Trial Portal and Database).
+The way clinical trials are conducted in the EU will undergo a major overhaul when the Clinical Trial Regulation comes into effect.
+The Regulation harmonizes the assessment and supervision processes for clinical trials throughout the EU via a publicly available Clinical Trials Information System (CTIS; formerly the EU Clinical Trial Portal and Database).
 The European Medicines Agency (EMA) will set up and maintain the new information system, in collaboration with the member states and the European Commission.
-It is currently estimated that the Regulation will enter into effect in 2019.
+It is currently estimated that the Regulation will enter into effect by January 2022.

 2. When are they likely to come into force?